This post has been modified to reflect new information since its original publication.

 Additionally, purchasing fake reviews can be as harmful as generating them yourself, as research shows that consumers are aware of the fact that companies are purchasing fake endorsements.
 A company that is discovered to have faked their reviews loses credibility and consumer trust, which can have a significant negative impact on your online reputation as well as your bottom line.

 In addition to posting fake reviews, another related mistake that business owners often make is not actively soliciting online reviews from satisfied customers.
 A customer with whom your business has established a trusting, positive relationship will have a much more genuine effect on your online reputation; one that reflects the quality of the work that your company does, and holds none of the risks of posting fake reviews.
 Don’t miss out on the opportunity for positive press and remember to ask for feedback on specific websites when a customer seems satisfied with your services.

 7. Looking for a quick-fix solution to your online reputation management issues

 Some companies will offer to submit your website to thousands of search engines for a fee.
 Before you go for these quick-fix solutions, ask yourself if they make sense.
 How many search engines do you use?
 Probably one, maybe two.
-Whatever these thousands of sites are, they’re unlikely to affect your search results in the top five search engines used by 96 percent of the people on the planet.
+Whatever these thousands of search engines are, they’re unlikely to improve the search results for your name.
 Blackhat SEO and link farming just don’t work, though lots of people will take your money and tell you that they do.

-Online reputation management consists of creating quality content and using SEO best practices to help people find it.
-Your goal should be to improve the quality of the Internet experience, not to buy into costly online reputation management mistakes.
-Think about it: malicious or defamatory content that hurts your online reputation also decreases the usefulness of the Internet.
-So does posting spam to try to hide it.
-Only if you provide legitimate content are you likely to improve search quality.
+The best way to boost your reputation is to create quality content and use SEO best practices to help people find it.
+Your goal should be to improve the quality of the internet experience, not to buy into costly online reputation management mistakes.